By Ashley Repp

-Impunity Watch Reporter, Europe
+Impunity Watch Reporter, Africa Desk

-For more information, please see:
+For more information, please visit:

 BBC News- Iraqi Christian Refugees Lament Lives Destroyed by ISIS– Oct.
 14, 2014

 BBC News- Escaping ISIS- Iraq’s Christians find refuge at Jordan church– Oct.
 5, 2014

 Israel 21c- IsraAID Assists Christian and Yazidis refugees fleeing ISIS– Oct.
 19, 2014

 Aljazeera- Islamic State takes Iraqi Christian town– Aug.
 7, 2014